Jeffrey A. Rich

 He has more than 50 years of law experience.
 Mr. Rich’s practice focuses on assisting entertainers with managing and developing their careers.
 This includes all aspects of music industry, television, books and movies.
 He is also involved in tax litigation at the Federal, State, Local and County level, including all types of tax audits.
 Mr. Rich has a significant appellate practice before Courts of Appeal and the Ohio Supreme Court.
 He also represents dozens of school districts, counties, individuals and businesses in real estate matters, including real estate taxation, zoning and land use, eminent domain, annexation, tax abatements and exemptions, real estate sales and purchases.

-Mr. Rich is admitted to practice law in Arizona, 1994; Ohio, 1970; Florida, 1985 (Retired); United States District Court, Southern District of Ohio, 1973; United States District Court, Northern District of Ohio, 1973; United States Tax Court, 1973; United States Court of Appeals for the Sixth Circuit, 1983; United States Supreme Court, 1973.
+Mr. Rich is admitted to practice law in Arizona, 1994; Ohio, inactive 1970; Florida, 1985 (Retired); United States District Court, Southern District of Ohio, 1973; United States District Court, Northern District of Ohio, 1973; United States Tax Court, 1973; United States Court of Appeals for the Sixth Circuit, 1983; United States Supreme Court, 1973.
 He has achieved the highest rating from Martindale-Hubbell.

 Mr. Rich received his Bachelor of Arts Degree with Distinctions from The Ohio State University in 1967.
 He earned his law degree from the Cleveland State University College of Law in 1970, where he served as Editor-in-Chief of the Cleveland State Law Review and was on a full merit scholarship.